 Figure of Eight Body Shape (Sometimes Called Neat Hourglass)

 I struggled with identifying my own figure for a long time.
 I just didn’t quite fit into any of the mainstream figure types of hourglass, pear, rectangle, inverted triangle or round.
 After much research and deliberation, the penny finally dropped when I attended a talk by Carlas Mathis, one of the top image consultants in the world and a Certified Image Master.
 Her book ‘ The Triumph Of Individual Style’ is the bible for many image consultants around the world.
 She talked about a variation of the stereotypical hourglass called the Figure of Eight body shape.
-The characteristics of the 8 figure are:
+The figure of eight body shape name is somewhat confusing as it suggests a rounded curved shape but I would suggest that this figure type would be better described as athletic looking with a small high waist.
+This body type is strong and athletic in appearance and is made for sport!
+The characteristics of the figure of eight body shape are:

 - Shoulders are curved and are relatively as wide as your hips/thighs;

 - Waist is distinctly narrower than shoulders and hips/thighs (8 -10 inches smaller);